tomanix13/docker-elk/extensions/README.md

 Third-party extensions that enable extra integrations with the ELK stack.
+Nice :-)